michelfernandez/cove/site/content/english/qes-validator.md

 {{< picture eu-validator 590 "A man with a big hatch checks a document whether the signatures are in order according to European law." >}}

 {{% markdown %}}
-We recommend the QES validator of the Austrian Rundfunk und Telekom Regulierungs-GmbH.
+We recommend the QES validator of the Austrian Broadcasting and Telecommunications Regulatory Authority (Rundfunk und Telekom Regulierungs-GmbH).

-It checks whether a document was successfully signed via Skribble with a qualified electronic signature (QES) according to *EU law (eIDAS)*.
+It checks whether a document has been successfully signed via Skribble with a qualified electronic signature (QES) according to *EU law (eIDAS)*.
 {{% /markdown %}}
 {{% /plan %}}

 {{< plan
   white
   "Swiss Validator"
-  "For signatures under Swiss law (ZertES)"
-  "Go to the Swiss Validator" "https://www.e-service.admin.ch/validator/upload/all/de" "_blank"
+  "For documents signed according to Swiss law (ZertES)" "To the Swiss Validator" "https://www.e-service.admin.ch/validator/upload/all/de" "_blank"
   "outline"